Spousal maintenance: Everything you need to know

 Choose a location

-Spousal support is a financial obligation that may arise after a divorce, whereby one ex-partner contributes to the livelihood of the other ex-partner.
-This obligation applies when one of the partners does not have sufficient income to support their lifestyle.
-In this comprehensive article, we will discuss all important aspects of spousal support, from the conditions and calculations to the duration and termination of the obligation.
+Spousal support is a financial obligation that can arise after a divorce, whereby one ex-partner contributes to the living expenses of the other ex-partner.
+This obligation applies when one of the partners has insufficient income to provide for his or her own living expenses.
+In this comprehensive article, we discuss all the important aspects of spousal support, from the conditions and calculation to the duration and termination of the obligation.

 What is spousal support?

-Spousal support is a monthly contribution that one ex-partner pays to the other to help maintain their standard of living.
-After a divorce, the legal obligation to financially support each other remains, even though the partners are no longer married or in a registered partnership.
-The purpose of spousal support is to ensure that the financially weaker party can meet their basic needs following the divorce.
+Spousal support is a monthly contribution that one ex-partner pays to the other to help cover the latter’s living expenses.
+After a divorce, the legal obligation to provide financial support for each other remains in place, even though the partners are no longer married or registered partners.
+The purpose of spousal support is to ensure that the financially weaker party can meet his or her basic needs after the divorce.

 When is spousal support required?

-Spousal support is not always applicable, but in the following situations, an obligation may indeed arise:
+Spousal support does not always apply, but in the following situations an obligation can arise:

-• Insufficient income: The receiving ex-partner does not have sufficient income to meet their own living expenses, and it cannot be expected that they will soon generate enough income.
+• Insufficient income: The receiving ex-partner does not have sufficient income to provide for living expenses, and it cannot be expected that he or she will generate sufficient income quickly.

-• Capacity of the paying ex-partner: The ex-partner who must pay alimony has sufficient financial resources (capacity) to fulfil this obligation.
+• Financial capacity of the paying ex-partner: The ex-partner who must pay spousal support has sufficient financial means (financial capacity) to meet this obligation.

-The right to spousal support can be excluded through mutual agreements between the partners.
-This must be clearly recorded in the divorce settlement or the marriage contract.
+The right to spousal support can be excluded in mutual agreements between the partners.
+This must then be clearly recorded in the divorce settlement agreement or the prenuptial agreement.

 How is spousal support calculated?

-The amount of spousal support is determined based on the need of the recipient and the capacity of the paying partner.
+The amount of spousal support is determined based on the needs of the recipient and the ability to pay of the paying partner.
 The following factors play a role:

-• Need of the recipient: This is calculated based on the standard of living during the marriage or registered partnership.
-The receiving ex-partner should be able to continue their lifestyle as much as possible, as it was before the divorce.
-This calculation takes into account fixed costs, income, and other expenses.
+• Needs of the recipient: This is calculated based on the standard of living during the marriage or registered partnership.
+The receiving ex-partner should be able to maintain, as much as possible, the same standard of living as before the separation.
+This calculation takes into account fixed expenses, income, and other expenditures.

-• Capacity of the paying partner: This is the amount the paying ex-partner can spare after deducting their own costs and expenses, such as housing costs, healthcare costs, and possibly child support.
-Here it applies that the paying ex-partner does not have to pay more than they can financially afford.
+• Financial capacity of the paying partner: This is the amount the paying ex-partner can spare after deducting his or her own costs and expenses, such as housing costs, healthcare costs, and any child support.
+The paying ex-partner does not have to pay more than he or she can afford.

-Calculating spousal support can be complicated because many factors play a role, including both parties’ incomes, housing costs, other obligations, and special circumstances.
-A lawyer can help make a custom alimony calculation.
+Calculating spousal maintenance can be complicated because many factors play a role, including both parties’ incomes, housing costs, other obligations, and special circumstances.
+A lawyer can help create a tailored maintenance calculation.

-Since January 1, 2020, legislation on the duration of spousal support has changed.
-The duration of the spousal support obligation is now shorter in most cases than before.
+Since 1 January 2020, the legislation regarding the duration of spousal maintenance has changed.
+The duration of the maintenance obligation is now, in most cases, shorter than before.
 The current rules are as follows:

-1. Maximum duration of 5 years: In most cases, the spousal support duration is a maximum of five years.
-This applies to marriages or registered partnerships that ended after January 1, 2020.
+1. Maximum duration of 5 years: In most cases, the maintenance period is a maximum of five years.
+This applies to marriages or registered partnerships that ended after 1 January 2020.

-2. Shorter marriage (less than 10 years): If the marriage or registered partnership lasted less than 10 years, the requirement for spousal support is half the duration of the marriage or registered partnership.
-For example, for a marriage of 6 years, a spousal support obligation of 3 years applies.
+2. Shorter marriage (less than 10 years): If the marriage or registered partnership lasted less than 10 years, the maintenance obligation equals half the length of the marriage or registered partnership.
+For example: for a 6-year marriage, the maintenance obligation is 3 years.

 3. Exceptions:

-• Young children: If there are joint children and the youngest child is not yet 12 years old, the spousal support obligation continues until the youngest child turns 12.
+• Young children: If there are joint children and the youngest child is not yet 12 years old, the spousal maintenance obligation continues until the youngest child turns 12.

-• Long marriage and retirement age: If the marriage lasted for more than 15 years and the recipient reaches retirement age within 10 years, the spousal support continues until the recipient reaches the retirement age.
+• Long marriage and state pension age: If the marriage has lasted longer than 15 years and the recipient will reach the state pension age within 10 years, spousal maintenance continues until the recipient reaches the state pension age.

-• Older partner (born before 1970): If the recipient was born before 1970, and the marriage lasted more than 15 years, the spousal support obligation is 10 years instead of 5 years.
+• Older partner (born before 1970): If the recipient was born before 1970 and the marriage has lasted longer than 15 years, the spousal maintenance obligation is 10 years instead of 5 years.

-• The ex-partner who receives alimony remarries, becomes a registered partner, or cohabits as if they were married.
+• The ex-partner who receives spousal maintenance remarries, enters into a registered partnership, or starts cohabiting as if they were married.

-• The maximum term for spousal support has expired.
+• The maximum term for alimony has expired.

 • One of the ex-partners dies.

-In some cases, the spousal support obligation may end earlier if the recipient’s financial situation changes, for example, due to a higher income or the acquisition of wealth.
+In some cases, the alimony obligation may end earlier if the financial situation of the alimony recipient changes, for example due to a higher income or the acquisition of assets.

-• The income of one of the ex-partners significantly changes, for example, due to losing a job or promotion.
+• The income of one of the ex-partners changes significantly, for example due to job loss or a promotion.

-• The paying ex-partner remarries or cohabits, resulting in higher costs.
+• The paying ex-partner remarries or cohabits and therefore incurs higher expenses.

-• The receiving ex-partner cohabits with a new partner.
+• The receiving ex-partner is living with a new partner.

-• The cost of living has significantly changed, for instance, due to health reasons.
+• The cost of living has changed significantly, for example due to health reasons.

-A modification of spousal support can be arranged through mutual agreements, but if that’s not possible, the court can make a decision.
+A change to alimony can be arranged through mutual agreement, but if that is not possible, the court can make a decision about it.

 What happens if the alimony is not paid?

-If the obligor refuses to pay, the recipient can involve the National Maintenance Collection Agency (LBIO).
+If the alimony payer refuses to pay, the alimony recipient can call in the Landelijk Bureau Inning Onderhoudsbijdragen (LBIO) to intervene.
 This agency can collect the alimony from the non-paying ex-partner.
-The LBIO can impose an income attachment or take other measures to ensure that the alimony is still paid.
+The LBIO can garnish wages or take other measures to ensure that the alimony is still paid.

-Spousal support is tax-deductible for the paying partner and taxable for the receiving partner.
-This means that the paying ex-partner can subtract the alimony from their taxable income, while the receiving ex-partner must declare the received alimony as income on their tax return.
+Alimony is tax-deductible for the paying partner and taxable for the receiving partner.
+This means that the paying ex-partner can deduct the alimony from taxable income, while the receiving ex-partner must declare the alimony received as income on the tax return.

 Conclusion

 Spousal support is an important and complex issue in divorces.
-It’s essential to make good agreements about the amount and duration of the alimony, and to clearly record these agreements in the divorce settlement.
-At Arslan Advocaten, we offer expert advice and support in determining, modifying, or terminating spousal support.
-Do you have questions about your alimony rights or obligations?
-Please contact us for a non-committal advice meeting.
+It is essential to make clear agreements about the amount and duration of the support, and to record these agreements clearly in the divorce settlement.
+At Arslan Advocaten we offer expert advice and assistance in establishing, modifying, or terminating spousal support.
+Do you have questions about your spousal support rights or obligations?
+Please contact us for a no-obligation consultation.

 Share this message